Sierra Nevada University: Athletics

 The Sierra Nevada athletic teams were called the Eagles.
-The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (CalPac) from 2015–16 (when the school joined the NAIA) to 2021–22.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the California Pacific Conference (CalPac) from 2015 to 2016 (when the school joined the NAIA) to 2021–22.

 Sierra Nevada competed in 13 intercollegiate athletic teams: Men's sports included alpine skiing, cross country, freeskiing, golf, lacrosse, snowboarding and soccer; while women's sports included alpine skiing, cross country, freeskiing, golf, snowboarding and soccer.

 Skiing

-The Eagles have won many United States Collegiate Ski and Snowboard Association national championships in both men's and women's events.
+The Eagles won many United States Collegiate Ski and Snowboard Association national championships in both men's and women's events.